ATMEGA328P-RV32I/Object-Following-Robot/README.md

 # Raspberry Pi Vision Tracker Robot

 An autonomous Raspberry Pi-based robot that uses OpenCV and Picamera2 to track a visual target while avoiding obstacles.
+Board used - Raspberry Pi 4B

 This project features multi-scale template matching (so the robot recognizes the target as it gets closer/further) and adaptive lighting (automatically applying CLAHE to see into shadows when the environment gets dark).